 - I make this affidavit from my own knowledge unless otherwise stated.
 Where statements are not made from my own knowledge, they are made to the best of my information and belief after due enquiry and I have set out the source of my information. - 3.
-I make this affidavit for the purpose of: - (a) providing the Court with an update in relation to the progress made in establishing the processes and mechanisms for the assessment of group member claims under the Settlement Distribution Scheme (SDS); - (b) providing the Court with an update in relation to work performed by the Scheme Administrator and the Settlement Distribution Scheme team (SDS Team); - (c) providing the Court with an update in relation to the number of assessments completed and/or underway; - (d) providing the Court with an update in relation to interim payments; - (e) providing the Court with an update in relation to final settlement distribution payments; - (f) providing the Court with an update in relation to group member communications; - (g) subject to the outcome of the review of such costs by the Special Referee, Costs, appointed by the Court, seek approval of Scheme Administration Costs; and - (h) providing the Court with notice of an application made in the Murrindindi settlement administration proceedings for a transfer payment to be made from the Murrindindi settlement fund to the Kilmore settlement fund to ensure equitable payment of setup costs by Kilmore and Murrindindi claimants.
+I make this affidavit for the purpose of: - (a) providing the Court with an update in relation to the progress made in establishing the processes and mechanisms for the assessment of group member claims under the Settlement Distribution Scheme (SDS); - (b) providing the Court with an update in relation to work performed by the Scheme Administrator and the Settlement Distribution Scheme team (SDS Team); - (c) providing the Court with an update in relation to the number of assessments completed and/or underway; - (d) providing the Court with an update in relation to interim payments; - (e) providing the Court with an update in relation to final settlement distribution payments; - (f) providing the Court with an update in relation to group member communications; - (g) subject to the outcome of the review of such costs by the Special Referee, Costs, appointed by the Court, seeking approval of Scheme Administration Costs; and - (h) making application to the Court for a transfer payment to be made from the Murrindindi settlement fund to the Kilmore settlement fund to ensure equitable payment of setup costs by Kilmore and Murrindindi claimants.